apparebit/shantay/README.md

     self-contained HTML document in the staging directory called [overview.html](https://apparebit.github.io/shantay/overview.html)

-The analysis task currently processes records one month at a time.
-It reads all parquet files for the entire month and aggregates statistics for the entire month as well.
-While the one-to-one correspondence between batch size and analysis granularity is just a simplifying convenience, it is critical for performance that the batch size be as large as possible.
+The analysis task currently processes records at month granularity and also produces statistics at month granularity.
+This one-to-one correspondence between batch size and analysis resolution mostly is a simplifying convenience.
+However, it *is* critical for performance that the batch size be as large as possible.

 ----